 Authorisation applications due to the VCAA.

-|May 2019 ||If further evidence is required, the VCAA will assist the provider to submit one resubmission.
+VCAA assesses evidence for compliance.
+If further evidence is required, the VCAA will assist the provider to submit one resubmission.

-|31 July 2019||Final date for the VCAA to notify VRQA of provider authorisations.
+VCAA notify VRQA of provider authorisations.

 Additionally, providers need to provide evidence to demonstrate their capacity to manage the administrative requirements associated with the delivery of the relevant course.